-- 1. Stoves must be vented ONLY to the outside, not to other rooms or buildings. - 2.
-Only 6", listed, factory-built, low heat chimney systems with a spark arrester may be used.
+- 1. Stoves must be vented ONLY to the outside, not to other rooms or buildings. - Only 8", listed, factory-built, low heat chimney systems with a spark arrester may be used.
 NOTE: Only chimney systems that were tested for use with this stove may be employed.
-SEE APPROVED PIPE SYSTEMS. - 3.
+SEE AP-PROVED PIPE SYSTEMS. - 3.
 NEVER vent your woodburning stove into a "Class B" gas vent chimney.
 Check with local authorities to make sure that you are not doing so inadvertently if you are using an existing chimney. - 4.
 No single wall vent or connector may be used. - 5.
-The combustion air inlet must communicate to the outside air. - 6.
-THIS WOODSTOVE SHOULD NOT BE INSTALLED IN A SLEEPING ROOM! - 7.
-Locate the area where the stove is desired.
-Determine where the ceiling and floor joists are, and position the stove so that the chimney penetration and air intake penetration will be between ceiling joists and floor joists and will not interfere with plumbing or electrical wiring.
+THIS WOODSTOVE SHOULD NOT BE INSTALLED IN A SLEEPING ROOM! - Locate the area where the stove is desired.
+Determine where the ceiling and floor joists are and position the stove so that the chimney penetration will be between ceiling joists and will not interfere with plumbing or electrical wiring.